arundevopsproject/Project-20-MLOps-Project-with-Databricks-No/README.md

 ### Token Creation

 Some of the files requires a token to run.
 First create a token in the Databricks UI under Settings --> User --> Developer.
-The save the token in a secret scope locally:
+Then save the token in a secret scope locally:

   ```bash
   # Create Scope